OM-2010

 Deadline for the notification of acceptance/rejection.

-• October 12, 2010:
+• October 12, 2010: CLOSED

 Workshop camera ready copy submission.